Code-Institute-Submissions/Milestone2-Interactive-Frontend/specialremarks-js.md

 This is the major function to generate the playfield.
 Before working on the generation, the cards are made invisible.
 I saw some flickering on initial startup of the game when the cards are being created.
 Thats why I have set the entire playfield to opacity 0.
 Those many setTimeout functions are needed to wait for css transition to finish.
-It then calls function to have DOM elements created, set the cardsize and assign class names from mastercard to cards on playfield.
+It then calls function to have the DOM elements created, set the cardsize and assign class names from mastercard to cards on playfield.
 Finally playfield is made visible again.